Green Mountain Student Summer Scholar Award

 To meet this mission, the Center coordinates the Green Mountain Summer Student Scholar Award to fund undergraduate students engaged with a Vermont researcher on a Vermont research project.
 This award is designed to support students in Vermont conducting Vermont-related research.

-The Center will provide a one-time stipend of $2,000 for up to two selected recipients.
-(Note: the $2,000 can be used as stipend or for expenses, but is issued in one lump sum).
+The Center will provide a one-time stipend of $5,000 for one selected recipient.
+(Note: $3,500 stipend and $1,500 for research costs is issued in one lump sum).

 - Proposals must be submitted by a degree-seeking undergraduate student at any college or university in Vermont.